Consistent Manifold Representation for Topological Data Analysis: Manifold topology from graph topology

-The goal of this paper is to provide a general unweighted graph construction that is spectrally consistent (and therefore consistent on connected components) for any smooth sampling density.
-Additionally, we wish to avoid the restriction to compact manifolds.
+Similar results exist for weighted graphs, which are less helpful to topological data analysis because they are not directly interpretable through VR calculations.
+For example, \cite{diffusion} proves pointwise convergence on compact manifolds for any smooth sampling density, but their construction requires a weighted graph in general.
+For graph Laplacian methods (including the results developed here), the dependence on the curvature and nearness to self-intersection appears in the bias term of the estimator as shown in \cite{diffusion,heinthesis}.
 Using more complicated weighted graph constructions, recent results show that for a large class of non-compact manifolds \cite{heinthesis} with smooth sampling densities that are allowed to be arbitrarily close to zero \cite{BH14}, the graph Laplacian can converge pointwise to the Laplace-Beltrami operator.
 These results require weighted graph constructions due to several normalizations which are meant to remove the influence of the sampling density on the limiting operator.
-In Sec.~\ref{background} we analyze a construction similar to \cite{BH14}, but without using any normalizations.
-We extend the results of \cite{BH14} to include spectral convergence using \cite{von2008consistency}.

-In the next section we show that continuous k-nearest neighbors (CkNN) construction is the unique unweighted graph construction that yields a consistent unweighted graph Laplacian for any smooth sampling density on manifolds of the class defined in \cite{heinthesis}, including many non-compact manifolds.